Research at the Memorial

 Visit the Reading Room

-The Research Centre will be reopening to visitors on 1 July 2020 by appointment only.
+The Research Centre is open to visitors by appointment only.
 The number of visitors allowed in the Research Centre per session will be limited.
 Available places will be allocated on a first come, first served basis.

 Appointments will be available for the following session times: